Draw A Detailed Stepwise Mechanism For The Transesterification

 • Temperature: Increasing the temperature generally increases the reaction rate, but excessive temperatures can lead to side reactions and product degradation.

 • Alcohol to Ester Molar Ratio: An excess of alcohol is typically used to drive the equilibrium towards product formation.
-However, too much alcohol can complicate product separation.
+That said, too much alcohol can complicate product separation.

 • Water Content: Water can hydrolyze the ester, leading to the formation of free fatty acids and reducing the yield of the desired product.